ABOUT

 Research topics

-Main research topics of our research group:
+Main research topics of the research group:

 Projects

 Project funded by Vilnius University Science Fund “Development of a strategy for destroying biofilms formed by thermophilic bacteria using blue light and quorum sensing disrupting agents”.
-Project nr.
-MSF-JM-07/2023, Head of the project – Dr. Alisa Gricajeva (2023-2024).
+Project No. MSF-JM-07/2023, Head of the project – Dr. Alisa Gricajeva (2023-2024).

 EU funded project “Centre for Engineering of the Next-Generation Enzymes (TVIRTAS)”, No. 01.2.2-CPVA-K-703-03-0023.
 Project implementer – Dr. Arnoldas Kaunietis (2020–2023).